Last updated: June 1, 2023

 Lithgow is a historic town located on the western edge of the Blue Mountains, approximately two hours driving from Sydney via the Great Western Highway or the Bells Line of Road.

-We have come up with a list of the top 18 things to do in Lithgow and the surrounding area, from historic sites and museums to exciting walking tracks and lookouts.
-All tried and tested by us!
+Keep reading, as we reveal 18 of the best things to do in Lithgow and the surrounding area, all tried and tested by us!

 Top 18 Lithgow Tourist Attractions

-Here we go, our top 18 things to do in Lithgow and its surrounds.
+Here is our top 18 things to do in Lithgow and its surrounding area.